occlum/occlum/README.md

     ```
     cd /opt/intel/sgxsdk/SampleCode/SampleEnclave && make && ./app
     ```
-5. Check out Occlum's demos preinstalled at `/root/occlum/demos`, whose README can be found [here](demo/README.md).
-Or you can try to build and run your own SGX-protected applications using Occlum like these demos.
+5. Check out Occlum's demos preinstalled at `/root/occlum/demos`, whose README can be found [here](demos/README.md).
+Or you can try to build and run your own SGX-protected applications using Occlum as shown in the demos.

 ## How to Build and Install